 - The size of the pinhole used to prevent out of focus light entering the detector.
 With a smaller pinhole better resolution is achieved.
 This is true until the optimal diameter of 1 Airy unit is reached.
 Below this there is no improvement in resolution but the signal can still be reduced.

 - The wavelength of light being used also affects resolution, with shorter wavelengths providing a greater resolution.
-For example for a fixed objective (with a numerical aperture of 0.95) light at a wavelength of 360 nm gives 0.19 µm resolution while 700 nm only gives 0.37 µm resolution.
-Consequently the resolution achievable through multi-photon excitation is less than that from single photon excitation.
+For example for an objective with a numerical aperture of 0.95, light at a wavelength of 360 nm gives 0.19 µm resolution while 700 nm only gives 0.37 µm resolution.

 - The numerical aperture (NA) of the objective used to obtain an image will also have a big effect upon the resolution that can be obtained.
-The NA of an objective is a measure of its ability to gather light from the sample and relates to the angle at which light enters the objective.
+The NA of an objective is a measure of its ability to gather light from the sample and relates to the angle of light which can enter the objective.
 The greater the angle, the higher the NA and the better the resolution.

 NA = n x sin ϑ

 where ϑ is one-half the angular aperture and n is the refractive index of the media between the objective and the coverslip (see diagram below).

 Air has a refractive index of 1, water is 1.33 and immersion oil is generally around 1.51.
 Thus to obtain an NA greater than 1 and improve resolution it is necessary to use immersion objectives.

 The brightness of an image at a fixed magnification is also increases with an increase in NA.
 However, as the diagram also shows, an increase in NA results in a decrease in the focal length of the objective.

 Good explanations of NA and the impact upon resolution can be found using these links